mayurnagrale/obsidian-git-sync/CSharp Concepts/Basics.md

 #new - to hide base class method from derived class
 #partial - we can write methods in two different classes with same name, at runtime it will be treated as one single method
-type of constructor - parameterized and non parameterized and copy constructor private constructor - to restrict the object creation outside the class static constructor - is get called when the object is created for the first time
+type of constructor - parameterized and non parameterized and copy constructor
+#private_constructor - to restrict the object creation outside the class
+#static_constructor - is get called when the object is created for the first time
 #boxing and #unboxing - type conversion from small to large and vice-versa
 boxing: value type to object type
 #parsing -conversion of data type

 **Difference between reference type and value type** :
+- **Reference types** are objects that store a reference to the actual data.
+When you pass a reference type to a method, you are passing the reference itself, not the actual data.
+This means that any changes made to the data in the method will be reflected in the original variable.

+- **Value types** are primitive types that store the actual data.
+When you pass a value type to a method, you are passing the actual data itself, not a reference to it.
+This means that any changes made to the data in the method will not be reflected in the original variable.

 **Difference between ref and out parameter** :
 	ref- enable two-way communication between the calling code and the method.
-			-When using ref, the variable passed as a parameter must be initialized before calling the method; otherwise, a compilation error will occur When using ref, the variable passed as a parameter must be initialized before calling the method; otherwise, a compilation error will occur
-	out- The primary purpose of out parameters is to allow a method to return multiple values
+			- When using ref, the variable passed as a parameter must be initialized before calling the method; otherwise, a compilation error will occur When using ref, the variable passed as a parameter must be initialized before calling the method; otherwise, a compilation error will occur out- The primary purpose of out parameters is to allow a method to return multiple values